florentgi/ESP32-Smart-Plant-Pot-Project/docs/logbook.md

 * **Results**: Today, we are working on installing an ESP32 with an integrated camera.
 We want to be able to take a photo of the growing plant every 24 hours and build a timelapse video to be displayed on our website.
 We need to look into wiring the device properly and find a way to send the photo to be stored in our firebase database.
 We also worked on using 3D software to come up with a model to be printed for our inner pot.

+## 🗓️ Monday, 23rd of February 2026

+* **Florent Gilliéron**: Working on a way to send the photo taken by the camera to GitHub directly.
+* **Julien Mignon**: Updated the daily log.
+Working on a way to send the photo taken by the camera to GitHub directly.
+* **Léon Ehrwein**: Working on a way to send the photo taken by the camera to GitHub directly.

+* **Results**: Today, we are working on a solution to send a photo directly to our GitHub repository.
+This will be stored as a link.
+Then, our website should be able to retrieve the link to display the photo on the web page.
+First, we had to create some permissions to allow the camera to access our repository.
+In order to do so, we had to create a token in our code to allow the ESP32 with the camera to contact the GitHub API.